 As we’ve seen, foremost a VPN provides security when you’re online by encrypting the data you send, keeping it safe from prying eyes like your ISP.
 While your ISP can see that you’re connected to a VPN (probably – or at least that you’re connected to an encrypted server somewhere), all the data flowing through its systems will be encrypted, so the ISP won’t be able to make any sense of it.

-Therefore, the ISP won’t be able to leverage your data to its own purposes (potentially selling info on users to advertisers, for example – or giving up details to authorities if requested).
+Therefore, the ISP won’t be able to leverage your data for its own purposes (potentially selling info on users to advertisers, for example – or giving up details to authorities if requested).

 Furthermore, when you go online in riskier scenarios – like using public Wi-Fi at an airport or café, for example – where your data is potentially more likely to be compromised by a malicious party, again, because the data is encrypted by the VPN, you’re much safer because that party won’t gain anything from its snooping.